10 Hilarious Celebrity Comedy Roasts And How To Watch Them

 The Roast Of Tom Brady (2024)

-One of the most recent, hot-topic celebrity roasts is The Roast of Tom Brady, which was originally broadcasted live on Netflix on May 5, 2024.
-Hosted by Kevin Hart, the event saw comedians like Nikki Glaser and Tom Segura (who has performed some of the best stand-up specials on Netflix), athletes like Rob Gronkowski and Peyton Manning, and even Academy Award winner Ben Affleck tackling the former NFL quarterback with jokes about his his divorce, the Deflategate scandal, and more.
+One of the most popular celebrity roasts from 2024 is The Roast of Tom Brady, which was originally streamed live on Netflix in May of that year.
+The event saw comedians like Nikki Glaser and Tom Segura (who has performed some of the best stand-up specials on Netflix), athletes like Rob Gronkowski and Peyton Manning, and even Academy Award winner Ben Affleck tackling the former NFL quarterback with jokes about his divorce, the Deflategate scandal, and more.
 At one point, Brady even earnestly retaliated against “roastmaster general” Jeff Ross for a joke about New England Patriots owner Robert Kraft’s own controversies.

-Stream The Roast of Tom Brady on Netflix.
+How to watch The Roast of Tom Brady

 The Comedy Central Roast of Pamela Anderson